podtato-head/podtato-head/README.md

-# Project _pod_ tato Head - A demo project for showcasing cloud-native application delivery use cases
+# Project _pod_ tato Head - A demo project for showcasing cloud-native application delivery use cases using different tools for various use cases

 ![podtatohead](/images/podtatoHead.png)